Skip to content

 Real-time Pitch Shift — ±12 semitones, tempo locked

-The core of ToneBrowser is a DSP engine that fully separates time and pitch.
-Unlike regular players — where speed and pitch move together — ToneBrowser keeps tempo locked while letting you move the key up or down one semitone at a time.
+The core of ToneBrowser is a real-time DSP engine that fully separates time (tempo) and pitch.
+Ordinary players raise the pitch when you speed a track up and slow the tempo when you drop the key.
+ToneBrowser controls the two axes independently, so it can move the key up or down one semitone at a time while the original tempo stays exactly where it was.

 Why "keep tempo, change pitch" matters